lingkeshra10/Chrony/README.md

 # Chrony

 Chrony is a Network Time Protocol (NTP) client.
 An NTP server allows all devices on a network to synchronize their time.
-This article explains how to install and configure Chrony on RHEL or Ubuntu.
+This article explains how to install and configure Chrony on Ubuntu or RHEL.

 ## Install and Configure on Ubuntu